vikchupak/Docker/RepoLogin.md

 # Auth to DockerHub

-We do not need to authenticate to DockerHub and provode hostname explicitly
+We do not need to authenticate to DockerHub and provide hostname explicitly.
+It is used as default.
 ```bash
 # By default, docker pulls from DockerHub
 docker pull redis